thanos-io/thanos/CONTRIBUTING.md

 Please follow the [code of conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.

+## Thanos Philosophy

+The philosophy of Thanos and our community is borrowing much from UNIX philosophy and the go programming language.

+* Each sub command should do one thing and do it well
+  * eg. thanos query proxies incoming calls to known store API endpoints merging the result
+* Write components that work together
+  * e.g. blocks should be stored in native prometheus format
+* Make it easy to read, write, and, run components
+  * e.g. reduce complexity in system design and implementation

+## Adding New Features / Components

+Adding large new features and components to Thanos should be done by first creating a [proposal](docs/proposals) document outlining the design decisions of the change, motivations for the change, and any alternatives that might have been considered.

 ## Pull Request Process

 1. Read [getting started docs](docs/getting_started.md) and prepare Thanos.